 Probably my favourite sweet treat, these are light and crispy tortas made with olive oil and flavoured with anise and sesame.

 With their origins in Seville, they’re still hand made to the same recipe from over 100 years ago and are delicious as a sweet snack any time of day.
-You can even get them flavoured with Seville oranges as a nod to their roots.
+You can also get them flavoured with cinnamon, as well as Seville oranges as a nod to their roots.